tschoffelen/tschoffelen/content/introduction-to-qti.md

         </resource>

         <!-- Resources for questions are referenced in assessment.xml
-        by idenfitier, and the lines below show the target app where to find the content for each question -->
+        by idenfitier, and the lines below tell the target app where to find the content for each question -->
         <resource identifier="question1" type="imsqti_item_xmlv3p0" href="question1.xml">
             <file href="question1.xml"/>